312FinTech/Port_Optimizer/README.md

     2. Use Capital Asset Pricing Model (CAPM) to calculate the expected market returns
     3. Use Efficient Frontier theory to locate several optimal portfolio's that provide the greatest return for a given level of risk (standard deviation)
     4. Risk Free rate assumption will be equal to overnight treasury repo's
     5. Have user input options based on their own risk profile.
-1 = most aggressive to 10 = most risk averse
+[1] most aggressive to [10] risk averse